phisad/sose20-deep-nlp/docs/index.md

-# Deep Learning for Natural Language Processing
+# DeepNLP

 Introduction to deep learning techniques for NLP.
-The goals are:
+The goals of this course are:

 - To understand the structure of neural networks
 - To be familiar with central concepts in deep learning for NLP